indiegabo/handy-tools-core/README.md

-# handy-tools-api
+# handy-tools-core

-The dependency free API for using IndieGabo's Handy Tools
+The dependency free Core scripts for using IndieGabo's Handy Tools